yinheli/TDengine/docs/en/20-third-party/06-statsd.md

 ## Prerequisites

 To write StatsD data to TDengine requires the following preparations.
-1. The TDengine cluster is deployed and functioning properly
+- The TDengine cluster has been deployed and is working properly
-2. taosAdapter is installed and running properly.
-Please refer to the taosAdapter manual for details.
+- taosAdapter is installed and running properly.
+Please refer to the [taosAdapter manual](../../reference/taosadapter) for details.
 - StatsD has been installed.
 To install StatsD, please refer to [official documentation](https://github.com/statsd/statsd)

 ## Configuration steps